-Taxpayer A is married to Taxpayer B. Taxpayers A and B are residents of State T. In Taxpayer A terminated employment with Company M which sponsored one or more retirement plans represented to be qualified within the meaning of section 401(a) of the Internal Revenue Code in which Taxpayer A participated.
-At his termination, Taxpayer A was entitled to receive distributions from said retirement plans.
+Taxpayer A is married to Taxpayer B. Taxpayers A and B are residents of State T. In Taxpayers A and B terminated employment with Company M which sponsored one or more retirement plans represented to be qualified within the meaning of section 401(a) of the Internal Revenue Code in which Taxpayer A participated.
+At their termination(s), Taxpayers A and B were entitled to receive distributions from said retirement plans.